 "Can you help me with my fundraising efforts?"

 Of course!
 Our 'Fundraising for RSN: the complete guide' is full of useful stuff, including text you can adapt in publicising your fundraising efforts, suggestions for how and when to contact your friends about what you're doing and information about how we can promote your fundraising on our website and through our social media.
-Email Freya for a copy of this guide or to ask any other questions you may have.
+Email Moses for a copy of this guide or to ask any other questions you may have.

 "What kind of thing could I do to raise funds for RSN?"